Rico Carty

 One of the first major leaguers to hail from the now famous San Pedro de Macoris, Carty played for the Dominican national team in the 1959 Pan American Games.
 He was signed that year by the Milwaukee Braves and reached the bigs for a cup of coffee in 1963.
 Up for good in 1964, he made a splash playing alongside Hank Aaron while having just as good a year, batting .330, slugging .554, and hitting 22 home runs in just 445 at bats.
 Though more than enough any other year to win the Rookie of the Year Award, the Philadelphia Phillies' third baseman Dick Allen had an even better rookie season, earning almost unanimous choice as 1964's NL top rookie pick.
 Carty played with the Braves from 1963 to 1972.

 Through his first six full seasons, his batting average stood at a robust .322, a terrific figure in an era when batting championships were being won with averages as low as .301.
 The years, however, had not been easy.
 Leg injuries hobbled him repeatedly, and he suffered a subpar 1967 and lost all of 1968 to a bout of tuberculosis.
-He missed 1971 completely with injuries suffered during winter baseball.
+He missed 1971 completely with injuries suffered during winter baseball (he collided with Matty Alou in the outfield).
 In between those two lost seasons he showed the kind of player he could be if he could only stay on the field, putting up a terrific .342/.401/.549 line in 104 games in 1969.
-He was even hotter in 1970, batting .366/.454/.584 line with 25 bombs and 101 RBI, making his lone All-Star Game performance while winning the batting title and leading the league in OBP.
+He was even hotter in 1970, batting .366/.454/.584 line with 25 bombs and 101 RBI, making his lone All-Star Game performance, to which he was elected as a write-in candidate, while winning the batting title and leading the National League in OBP.
 His 31-game hitting streak that year was Braves record until passed by Dan Uggla in 2011.

-In Carty's scorching early days, comparisons were made to Roberto Clemente as well as Tony Oliva, whose own potential Hall of Fame path was derailed by repeated leg injuries.
-By his career's end, Baseball Reference's similarity scores shows his most similar player as Pedro Guerrero, a streaky thumper Bill James called baseball's best hitter of the 1980s.
-He is the all-time Dominican Winter League career home run leader with 59, and was elected to the Caribbean Baseball Hall of Fame in 1996 and the Latino Baseball Hall of Fame in its class of 2011.
+In Carty's scorching early days, comparisons were made to Roberto Clemente as well as Tony Oliva, whose own Hall of Fame career path was derailed by repeated leg injuries (contrary to Carty, he did eventually make it, however).
+By the of Carty's career, Baseball Reference's similarity scores shows his most similar player as Pedro Guerrero, a streaky thumper Bill James called baseball's best hitter of the 1980s.
+Carty is the all-time Dominican Winter League career home run leader with 59, and was elected to the Caribbean Baseball Hall of Fame in 1996 and the Latino Baseball Hall of Fame in its class of 2011.

 Carty is the uncle of Julio Santana.
 His cousin, Ramon, played in the Dominican Republic but not the Dominican League.
 His son, Rico Jr., played 16 games for the AZL Mariners in 1991.